Zhelingw/Bump-game/readme.md

 pip install bottle
 ```
 From the terminal, execute the script server/server.py Use the link output to open the app.
+The terminal-based game can be played through prototype/prototype.py.
+The game is set to difficult by default, which can be adjusted through changing the level parameter in play function.
+0 to 2 represents easy, moderate, and difficult mode respectively.

 ———————— Game rules below (the rules can also be found in the rules page of the game!) ————————